Roadmvn/ai-chat/README.md

 ## License

 This project is under the MIT license.
-See the [LICENSE](LICENSE) file for more details.
+By [Roadmvn](https://github.com/Roadmvn).